 Use Leave-in Conditioner

-When braids are too tight, your scalp feels the brink of it.
+When braids are too tight, your scalp feels the bulk of it.
 If your scalp feels more dry and tense than usual, apply a leave-in conditioner to soothe the area and loosen up the braids.
 However, you must keep in mind that too much leave-in conditioner can cause unwanted build-up and residue.
 Try using a spray leave-in conditioner that you can easily spritz between your braids and evenly across your scalp.

 Give Yourself a Scalp Massage

 Sometimes you need to take matters into your own hands—literally.
 A scalp massage isn't only stimulating, it soothes tension, too.
 A quick scalp massage can increase blood circulation, which can aid in alleviating pain all around.
-Pouncie recommends adding a couple of essential oils to your carrier oil of choice.
+Pounce recommends adding a couple of essential oils to your carrier oil of choice.

 "To help soothe the tension on your scalp, gently massage tea tree oil or lavender oil into the area where you're experiencing discomfort.
 Both of these oils have soothing properties that ease inflammation," she says.
 Apply the hair oil on your fingertips before getting in between your braids and massaging for a few minutes.
 Try Pattern Beauty's Jojoba Oil Hair Serum as a carrier oil ($25) for maximum hydration and soothing effects.